dcapeans/dcapeans/README.md

 Using my knowledge in React, Javascript and NodeJS to create web apps that can be fun and simple to use, solve problems and makes user's lives a little better/easier.

 - :wrench: I'm currently learning full stack web development
-- :books: I’m currently learning Typescript
+- :books: I’m currently learning PHP
 - 💬 Ask me about anything
 - ⚡ Fun fact: I love to paint miniatures